Sign Up for Shirley's Newsletter. It's FREE!

 Shirley Archer, a graduate of Stanford University, Harvard University and Georgetown University Law Center, is an integrative health promoter and advocate, best-selling author of 16 books, award-winning fitness industry leader and health journalist, with over 25 years experience in mind-body holistic health and wellness.
-She's a former New York City attorney turned full-time wellness, meditation, mindfulness and healthy living educator and yogini.
+She's a former New York City attorney turned full-time mindful living coach, public speaker, author and yogini.

-Through blogs, over 1,000 magazine articles, books and podcasts, she inspires people worldwide to take personal responsibility for creating abundant health with simple to apply tips and evidence-based information.
+Through blogs, over 1,000 magazine articles, books, podcasts and videos, she inspires people worldwide to take personal responsibility for creating vibrant health with simple to apply tips and evidence-based information.

 It's important to Shirley to not only offer the "what to do", but also explain the "why do it" and "why NOW".

 Shirley's career as a high-powered attorney in New York City was stalled by burnout and Chronic Fatigue Syndrome.
 Overcoming illness, burnout and depression, compounded by panic attacks and post-traumatic stress disorder from a violent assault she survived at 16, she restored her health after conventional doctors gave up and told her she may never feel well again, [Shirley refused to believe that!].
-Her challenging personal journey to reclaim her health inspired Shirley to dedicate herself to sharing health information with others.
+Her challenging personal journey to reclaim her health inspired Shirley to dedicate herself to sharing hard-earned health information with others.

-Her self-healing journey inspired her 15-year Stanford University career at the Health Improvement Program and Health Promotion Resource Center at the Stanford Prevention Research Center at the Stanford University School of Medicine.
+Her self-healing journey from trauma and illness inspired her 15-year Stanford University career at the Health Improvement Program and Health Promotion Resource Center at the Stanford Prevention Research Center at the Stanford University School of Medicine.
 She supplemented her legal education with a course at Medill School of Journalism at Northwestern University and classes toward a Health Psychology Education degree at the Stanford University School of Education, along with countless continuing education courses and formal certifications in mind-body medicine, the MBSR program, mindfulness meditation, yogic meditation, guided visualization, aroma and nature therapy.